Nominal Type Theory by Nullary Internal Parametricity: Nominal Pattern Matching

 The type of ``nominal models'' $\NMod_j$ is also defined as it will be useful later on.
 The carrier function $|{-}|$ and other projections are defined similarly for nominal models.
 Additionally we define explicit constructors $\mkhm_j, \mknm_j$ for $\HMod_j, \NMod_j$.
 For instance $\mknm_j : (H : \cU) \to (\mathsf{Fin}\,j \to H) \to (\nm \to H) \to (H \to H \to H) \to ((\aint \multimap H)\to H) \to \NMod_j$.

-We will show that we can define maps in and out of the encoding $\Henc_j$ and prove the roundtrip at ULC if a certain binary parametricity axiom is assumed, as explained below.
+We will show that we can define maps between $\Ltm_j$ and the encoding $\Henc_j$ in both ways, and sketch a conditional proof that they compose to the identity at $\Ltm_j$.

-\subparagraph*{Unembedding} We begin by defining the ``unembedding'' map denoted by $\sfubd$, which has a straightforward definition that does not involve nominal pattern matching.
-The name and the idea behind the definition come from \cite{DBLP:conf/tlca/Atkey09, DBLP:conf/haskell/AtkeyLY09}, where Atkey et al.\ were interested in comparing (non-nominal) syntax and HOAS $\Pi$-encodings using a strengthened form of binary parametricity called Kripke parametricity.
-We claim that the correspondence obtained here between $\Ltm_j$ and $\Henc_j$ is a partial internalization of what these works achieve, and we do in fact rely on a (non-Kripke) binary parametricity axiom to prove \texttt{rdt-ulc}.
-This is discussed later, for now let us focus on the the example.
+\subparagraph*{Unembedding} We begin by defining the ``unembedding'' map denoted by $\sfubd$, which has a straightforward definition that does not involve nominal recursion.
+The name and the idea behind the definition come from~\cite{DBLP:conf/tlca/Atkey09, DBLP:conf/haskell/AtkeyLY09}, where Atkey et al.\ were interested in comparing (non-nominal) syntax and HOAS $\Pi$-encodings using a strengthened form of binary parametricity called Kripke parametricity (see end of section for a comparison with our system/model).

 So unembedding a HOAS term $h$ consists of applying $h$ at $\Ltm_j$.
 This is possible thanks to the fact that $\Ltm_j$ can be equipped with a higher-order operation $\mathsf{hlamLtm}_j$.

 \subparagraph*{Defining the map into HOAS} The other map $\sftoh_j$ is defined by nominal recursion.
 In other words it is defined using the eliminator of $\Ltm_j$.
 We write the (uncurried) non-dependent eliminator as $\mathsf{rec}_j$.
 Its type expresses that $\Ltm_j$ is the initial nominal model.